 An ordered list of the fragments that the database server maintains for every fragmented table or index.
 By default, the ordinal positions of each fragment on this list reflects the sequence in which the fragments were created.
 The system catalog stores this integer value in the sysfragments.evalpos column of the row that describes the fragment.
 Queries that do not use fragment elimination read the fragments in ascending order of their evalpos values.
 The database server automatically updates evalpos values to reflect changes to the fragment list.
-Updates to the list are required, for example, when the ALTER FRAGMENT statement of SQL adds new fragments, or drops or modifies existing fragments.
+Updates to the list are required, for example, when the database server creates an interval fragment, or when the ALTER FRAGMENT statement of SQL adds new fragments, or drops or modifies existing fragments.